 Acknowledging the challenge associated with raising recurrent funding for projects, the LRF will consider up to three years of funding in circumstances where multi-year support is essential.
 In the event that repeat-funding is issued, the amount allocated would likely wane each year.
 Smaller requests stand a higher chance of being granted, and evidence of financial sustainability for projects is essential.

-There are no deadlines for applications, but the granting committee only meets once per quarter—typically in March, June, September, and December.
+There are no deadlines for applications, but the Granting Committee meets regularly throughout the year.

-- The LRF is a catalytic fund, starting with an initial fundraising goal of US $5 million over 3 years to jump-start deeper investment in the best ideas and collaborations by innovative conservation partners and funders to recover lions and restore their landscapes.
+The LRF is a catalytic fund, starting with an initial fundraising goal of US $5 million over three years to jump-start deeper investment in the best ideas and collaborations by innovative conservation partners and funders to recover lions and restore their landscapes.